-The attached timetable shows more visually what a typical week looks like, but of course, teachers decide what is taught when so a class timetable might look a little different.
+The attached timetable visually shows what a typical week looks like, but of course, teachers decide what is taught when so a class timetable might look a little different.
 Art and design and technology are taught for at least one day each, each term.
 French teaching in Key Stage Two is interwoven throughout the week (eg learning phrases during afternoon registration).
-All children get an average of around two hours of Physical Education a week (which includes twice weekly fun runs, yoga for 6 weeks in Randwick Runway, Sports Week, Forest School).
+All children get an average of around two hours of Physical Education a week (which includes twice weekly fun runs, yoga for 6 weeks as part of Randwick Runway, Sports Week, Forest School).
 Children have a class story read to them at least three times a week and have opportunities to read themselves, and to an adult if younger.
 Parent helpers enable us to enhance these opportunities to read to an adult so please let us know if you have some time available.
 See ‘Reading at Randwick’ for more.

 The curriculum maps show what we teach when.
 We use some schemes to help us with music (Charanga) and PHSE (the Gloucestershire Healthy Living and Learning ‘Pink Curriculum’).
 We have bought the ‘PE Pal’ scheme this year from Atlas Sports; each class has a tablet with PE Pal loaded which provides plans and videos for teachers and children.

 Knowledge Organisers focus on the main topic for the term and go home to parents and carers at the start.
-Each half term teachers and TAs will plan and produce these, to help us focus on what it is we want the children to learn, and for children to have at home to help them learn and remember key information.
+Each half term teachers and TAs will plan and produce these, to help us focus on the skills and knowledge we want the children to learn, and for children to have at home to help them learn and remember key information.
 If you are interested in reading more about these, follow this link: